-These organized trips normally last several hours, they are more expensive, and usually include a swim and BBQ on the beautiful beach of Kolokitha (Spinalonga peninsula).
-To check about the prices, visit this website.
+These organized trips normally last several hours, they are a little expensive but also include a swim and BBQ on the beautiful beach of Kolokitha (Spinalonga peninsula).
+Click here to find out more and book the ride.

-If you’re staying in Heraklion and don’t feel like driving all the way to Elounda, you can pick a day tour to the area.
+If you’re staying in Heraklion and don’t feel like driving to Elounda, you can choose a day tour in the area.

 The History of Spinalonga

-Elounda was strategic port for the Venetians who built saltworks in the shallow waters.
-It was important commercial port for the Venetian merchants as well.
+Elounda was a strategic port for the Venetians who built saltworks in the shallow waters.
+It was an important commercial port for the Venetian merchants as well.